godatadriven/dbt-bouncer/src/dbt_bouncer/checks/checks.md

 **Argument(s)**:

-* `include`: (Optional) Regex pattern to match the macro path.
-Only macro paths that match the pattern will be checked.
+* `include`: (Optional) Regex pattern to match the source path (i.e the `.yml` file where the source is configured).
+Only source paths that match the pattern will be checked.
 * `key`:

 **Example**: